LadyRnB/ASmallCountryProject/README.md

 # ASmallCountryProject
-a repo for a small program building a country *OpenCLassRooms (modified/updated)
+a repo for a small program building a country in Java *OpenClassRooms (modified/updated)